Certify Web ContentCertify Web ContentCertify Web Content

 United Kingdom

-In the United Kingdom, the Civil Evidence Act 1995 regulates the use of documents as evidence in civil proceedings and the most relevant section of the Civil Evidence Act 1995 is Section 8 – Evidence of Statements in Documents.
-This section states that a copy of a document may be admitted as evidence, provided that it is shown to be a true copy of the original.
-Although the text does not explicitly mention web pages, this provision is generally applicable to electronic documents, including web content, provided that their authenticity can be proven.
+In the United Kingdom, the Civil Evidence Act 1995 regulates the use of documents as evidence in civil proceedings.
+Section 8 (evidence of statements in documents) and related provisions allow a copy to be admitted as evidence if shown to be a true and reliable copy of the original.
+Although not specific to web pages, the rule is generally applied to electronic documents, including online content, provided their authenticity and chain of custody are demonstrated.
+(Post-Brexit, UK courts continue to apply these principles.)

 Poland